 Much of the legislation currently underway at EU level, as part of the EU's digital package and data strategy, also has an impact on information rights.

-1. Draft e-Privacy Regulation: replaces the previous Electronic Communications Directive 2002/58/EC currently in force, but its adoption has been delayed for years.
+1. Draft e-Privacy Regulation: this is planned to replace the previous Electronic Communications Directive 2002/58/EC currently in force, but its adoption is uncertain.
 The National Media and Communications Authority currently carries out the public authority tasks under the existing Directive. (https://www.edpb.europa.eu/sites/default/files/files/file1/edpb_statement_20201119_eprivacy_regulation_en.pdf and https://www.edpb.europa.eu/sites/default/files/files/file1/201905_edpb_opinion_eprivacydir_gdpr_interplay_en.pdf)

 2. Digital Services Act (DSA), EFFECTIVE from 16 November 2022, general application from 17 February 2024